-Vision Therapy & Rehabilitation (BV)
+Vision Therapy and Rehabilitation

 Vision therapy can improve comfort and visual skill during daily activities such as reading, math, and computer work.
 The goal of vision therapy is to improve visual efficiency and reduce strain.

 The Vision Therapy and Rehabilitation clinic is part of the Binocular Vision (or BV) clinic at the UC Berkeley School of Optometry.
 The BV clinic specializes in binocularity, which is how your two eyes work together.
 Patients suffering from binocular vision problems have difficulty reading or working at a computer.
 Conditions such as strabismus (“crossed-eye”) and amblyopia (“lazy eye”) can often be improved with vision training exercises to build proper eye muscle coordination.

 Vision therapy can be effective for both children and adults.
 It can help students read and study more efficiently.
 Patients with a history of traumatic or acquired brain injury can also rehabilitate their reading eye movements, visual attention, and visual processing speed.

 The vision therapy evaluation is comprised of 2 to 3 initial 90-minute evaluations.
 If needed, vision therapy sessions are 45 minutes each and include supplemental procedures done at home.

 Visual skills trained during therapy

 Click on a skill listed below to learn more.

 The ability to adjust the focusing of our eyes when we look far away and up close.
 Dysfunctions can cause blurred vision, visual discomfort, difficulty switching focus back and forth, and fatigue.

 The coordinated movement and focus of our two eyes when we view both close objects and far objects.
 Dysfunctions can cause eye strain, double vision, headaches, difficulty reading and concentrating, and dizziness.